informalsystems/quartz/docs/getting_started.md

    quartz --mock-sgx enclave start
    ```

-The enclave is a long running process.
-You'll have to open another window to
+If the enclave says `Spawning enclave process....` it is working.
+Now open another window to
 continue.

 ### Contract